docsdevbr/symfony-doc-pt-br/serializer.rst

 Handling Boolean Values
 ~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 7.1

-    The ``AbstractNormalizer::FILTER_BOOL`` context option was introduced in Symfony 7.1.

 PHP considers many different values as true or false.
 For example, the
 strings ``true``, ``1``, and ``yes`` are considered true, while